 The data collected from an Aquadopp Profiler is used as an example in this case.
-The complete file format for each instrument can be found in the Help menu of the respective software.
+The complete file format for each instrument can be found in the Help menu of the relevant software.

 The .prf file is the output from the AquaPro software, in binary format.
-This file has to be converted to ASCII format using the data conversion dialog to obtain the data files (.v1, .v2, .v3 .hdr ...).
+This file must be converted to ASCII format using the data conversion dialog to obtain the data files (.v1, .v2, .v3 .hdr, etc.).

 The .hdr file contains valuable information about the file format of the other files, in addition to the setup and configuration of the instrument.

-.a1, .a2 and .a3 contain amplitude data, that is, the strength of the return signal.
-Also here, each column is a cell and each row is a measurement.
+.a1, .a2 and .a3 contain amplitude data for each beam (.a1 is Beam 1, etc.), i.e. the strength of the return signal.
+Here also, each column is a cell and each row is a measurement.
 The units are counts.

 Note also that the .dat file contains calculated speed/direction.
-You can get this file when converting the .prf file, just check of the 'Profile' option (or the 'Profile CSV' for excel format).
+You can get this file when converting the .prf file – just tick the "Profile" option (or "Profile CSV" for Excel format).